• Skip to main content

 south doors of florence baptistery

-The city of Florence searched for a long time, looking for the perfect artist to decorate this door.
-The first artisan entrusted with the work was Piero di Jacopo, but the final result seemed disappointing and the organization decided not to display these panels.
+The city of Florence searched for a long time for the right artist to decorate this door.
+The first artisan entrusted with the work was Piero di Jacopo.
+However, they found the final result disappointing and decided not to display these panels.
 Instead, they chose to keep looking for another artist.
-In 1329, Florence chose Andrea Pisano who worked on the project until 1336.
-It took more than a whole year for the Florentine organization to believe in Pisano’s potential.
-He was studied by the jury for a long time and he had to pass several exams, as we could say today, such as architectural drawing and panels decorating.

 The North Door